TheSilvered/nest/docs/c_api/c_api-file.md

 - `buf_len`: the length in bytes of `buf`
-- `count`: an out parameter set to the number of characters written when the file is opened in normal mode or to the number of bytes written when it is in binary mode, it may be `NULL` to not recieve the information,a valid value can be expected only when the function returns [`Nst_IO_SUCCESS`](c_api-file.md#nst_ioresult)
+- `count`: an out parameter set to the number of characters written when the file is opened in normal mode or to the number of bytes written when it is in binary mode, it may be `NULL` to not receive the information,a valid value can be expected only when the function returns [`Nst_IO_SUCCESS`](c_api-file.md#nst_ioresult)
 - `f`: the file to write to